MelindaShore/irtf-doc-shepherd/guidelines.md

 # IRTF Document Shepherd Guidelines

-Document shepherds are responsible for assisting in the movement of a research group document through the publication process once the RG has reached a decision to publish.
-The document shepherd process for the IETF is described in [RFC 4850](https://datatracker.ietf.org/doc/rfc4858/); ours is substantially similar.
+Document shepherds are responsible for assisting in the movement of a research group document through the publication process once the RG has determined that the document is ready for publication.
+The document shepherd process for the IETF is described in [RFC 4850](https://datatracker.ietf.org/doc/rfc4858/); ours is substantially similar but not as formal.
 This text provides guidance only, and should not be treated as normative.

 RG chairs are responsible for choosing a document shepherd and may opt to take on that role themselves, but in any event the shepherd should be someone who is familiar with the history of the document's progress in the RG and who has subject matter expertise in the area covered by the assigned document.